 \begin{definition}[Margin assumption] A function $f(\cdot)$ satisfies the margin assumption of the order $\bar{\gamma}$ at the level $C$, with respect to the probability distribution $P$ of a random vector $\bd X$, if there exist positive constants $\bar{C}$ and $\bar{\gamma}$, such that for all $\delta \geq 0$,

 \end{definition}

-The above condition for densities was first introduced in \citet{polonik1995measuring}, and its counterpart in the classical binary classification was called margin condition \citep{MamTsy99}, which is a low noise condition.
-Recall that the set $\{\bd x: \eta(\bd x)=1/2\}$ is the decision boundary of the classical oracle classifier, and the margin condition in the classical paradigm is a special case of Definition \ref{def: margin_assumpion} by taking $f = \eta$ and $C=1/2$.
-Unlike the classical paradigm where the optimal threshold $1/2$ on regression function $\eta$ is known, the optimal threshold level in the NP paradigm is unknown and needs to be estimated, suggesting the necessity of having sufficient data around the decision boundary to detect it.
-This concern motivated \cite{tong2013plug} to formulate a detection condition that works as an opposite force to the margin assumption, and \cite{zhao2016neyman} improved upon it and proved its necessity in bounding the excess type II error of an NP classifier.
+The above condition for density functions was first introduced in \citet{polonik1995measuring}, and its counterpart in the classical binary classification was called the margin condition \citep{MamTsy99}, which is a low noise condition.
+Recall that the set $\{\bd x: \eta(\bd x)=1/2\}$ is the decision boundary of the classical oracle classifier, and the margin condition in the classical paradigm is a special case of Definition \ref{def: margin_assumpion} by taking $f(\cdot) = \eta(\cdot)$ and $C=1/2$.
+Unlike the classical paradigm where the optimal threshold $1/2$ on regression function $\eta(\cdot)$ is known, the optimal threshold under the NP paradigm is unknown and needs to be estimated, thus suggesting the necessity of having sufficient data around the decision boundary to detect it.
+This concern motivated \cite{tong2013plug} to formulate a detection condition that works as an opposite force to the margin assumption, and \cite{zhao2016neyman} improved the condition and proved the condition's necessity in bounding the excess type II error of an NP classifier.
 To establish ranking consistency properties of s-NPC, a bound on the excess type II error is an intermediate result, so we also need this \jjl{detection condition} for our current work.

 \begin{definition}[Detection condition \citep{zhao2016neyman}] A function $f(\cdot)$ satisfies the detection condition of the order $\underaccent{\bar}{\gamma}$ at the level $(C, \delta^*)$ with respect to the probability distribution $P$ of a random vector $\bd X$, if there exists a positive constant $\underaccent{\bar}C$, such that for all $\delta\in\left(0, \delta^*\right) $,